cmccomb/cmccomb.github.io/index.md

 permalink: /
 order: 1
 ---
 Hi!
-I'm an Assistant Professor of Engineering Design and Mechanical Engineering at Penn State.
-My research draws on perspectives from engineering, design, and psychology to study how humans act while solving problems, and how that activity changes in teams.
-I perform these investigations through cognitive experiments with real design teams as well as computational experiments with simulated design teams.
-In addition to design methodology, I'm interested in machine learning, STEM education, optimization, and design for the developing world.
+I'm an Assistant Professor of Engineering Design and Mechanical Engineering at Penn State, and the director of the <a href="http://sites.psu.edu/hsdl">Human Systems Design Lab</a>.
+In my research I draw on perspectives from engineering, design, and psychology to study how humans act while solving problems.
+Within this regime, I explore the spectrum between human teams and computational agent teams, creating advanced design algorithms and cognitive support tools.
+In addition to design research, I'm interested in machine learning, STEM education, optimization, and design for the developing world.

 I received my graduate degrees in mechanical engineering from Carnegie Mellon (PhD '16, MS '14), and a dual undergraduate degree in civil and mechanical engineering from Fresno State (BS '12).